 Clownfish primarily act out when they develop territorial tendencies.
 This happens a lot when you allow two of them to pair off.
 They won’t hesitate to attack any seahorses they perceive as a territorial threat.
 The fact that seahorses have no interest in claiming territory is irrelevant.

 One way of resolving this issue is to rearrange your aquarium.
 Turn the lights off and move some things around.
 This will essentially eliminate your clownfish’s territory, leveling the playing field and forcing all the creatures to establish themselves anew.

 This favors your seahorses because they can claim a new corner of the tank for themselves without accidentally crossing into clownfish territory.
 As was mentioned, if your tank does feature an anemone, make sure that you rearrange it to the other side of the tank.

 It is also essential that your clownfish choose to host in your anemone.
-That will prevent them from swimming around, encountering your seahorses.
-For your convenience, here is an article I’ve written on how to make clownfish host anemone.
+That will prevent them from swimming around and encountering your seahorses.
+For your convenience, here is an article I’ve written on how to make clownfish to be hosted by anemones.
 That includes a few steps that are highly effective and incredibly easy to implement.

 6. Put Some Plants and Decorations

 Make sure your aquarium has plenty of hiding places.
 Add plants and decorations that seahorses can use to steer clear of your clownfish.
 This is one of the most effective methods of keeping the peace in a tank populated by a mix of docile and aggressive fish.